Which factors affect mobile app development cost?

 However, they are closely connected with the level of project complexity (the first point – the number of features and their complexity).

 The more complex the app is, the more working hours it requires.
-If the application is aimed at using by your employees only, you won’t need marketing activities, if it’s for your customers, you should think about its promotion strategy
+If the application is planeed to be used by your employees only, you won’t need marketing activities, if it’s for multiple users, you should think about its promotion strategy

 Thus, custom mobile app development needs monetary investment, but there are factors allowing to reduce it.
 To create a successful mobile application that will become your effective business tool you have to determine your target audience and their problems (or operational challenges of your company), and how a future product can solve them.
 And we’re here to help!